Table of Contents

-Self-disclosure is often seeing as a valuable tool for sharing information.
-When we share information, we become intimate with others his further strengthens our interpersonal relationships.
+Self-disclosure is often seen as a valuable tool for sharing information.
+When we share information, we become intimate with others which further strengthens our interpersonal relationships.
 It involves sharing the good and the wrong part of us with someone else.
 We get to share our strengths and weaknesses with other people.

 Exposing your weaknesses and vulnerabilities in the workplace encourages teamwork.
 Workers seek to help themselves out in areas where others are lacking.
 Sharing of information is not always in the employee’s interest.
 In a research carried out by Jennifer Carson Marr (assistant professor of management and organization, University of Maryland), she deduced that information shared matters just like the person sharing it.